 Private career colleges are privately owned organizations.
 Some operate for a profit as a business.
 Others are non-profit organizations.
-Private career colleges must be registered and have their programs approved by the Ministry of Training, Colleges and Universities under the Private Career Colleges Act, 2005.
+Private career colleges must be registered and have their programs approved by the Ministry of Colleges and Universities under the Private Career Colleges Act, 2005.
 This Act ensures that private career colleges meet certain standards for the programs that they offer, as well as for their advertising, refund policies, and instructor qualifications.

 It is important to note that the protection provided by the Private Career Colleges Act does not apply to unregistered colleges or unapproved programs.
 It is also important to be aware that there are a number of private organizations offering education or training programs that are not regulated by the province.
 These include language-training programs, programs less than 40 hours in length, programs that cost less than $1,000, and professional-development and single-skill training programs.

 Enrolment in a registered private career college requires the student and the private career college to sign a written enrolment contract that meets the requirements of the Private Career Colleges Act.
 The college is responsible for providing the educational services outlined in the contract.
 This contract must be signed by both the student and the college's owner or representative.
 Both parties to the contract should retain a copy.
 Students have a two-day "cooling off" period after signing the contract to decide if they really want to pursue the program.
 If a student changes his or her mind and informs the college in writing before the end of the two-day period, he or she is entitled to a full refund of all fees paid, including any application fee.